Taking your dog abroad to Portugal or another European country and then bringing them back is pretty straightforward, if you know what you’re doing.

 Simply put, if you miss any of the requirements then your pet will not be allowed to travel or may be quarantined.

 Twice a year my parents would take the Portsmouth-Santander ferry crossing with Brittany Ferries and so are pretty good at getting our dogs ready for travel.
-So this article is specifically written for people taking their dog from England to Portugal and back.
+So this article is specifically written for people taking their dog from England to Spain/Portugal on the ferry and back.

 If it is the first time you have taken your dog abroad then I would advise you give yourself at least 2 months prior to travelling in order to get the pet passport and any outstanding vaccinations sorted.
 It takes away the stress of leaving things to the last minute if there are any complications.